How do I watch my recordings on another Virgin TV box?

 To watch Virgin TV On Demand on any Virgin TV V6 or TiVo box:

-- When watching your On Demand show press Stop on your remote.
+- When watching your On Demand show press Stop on the remote.
 This will mark the programme so you can pick it up later

 - Get yourself comfy in the new room (in our example, that’s the bedroom).
-Then grab your remote and select On Demand
+Then grab the remote and select On Demand

 - Select Continue Watching